archbardinexile/BGCL/_posts/2024-10-19-spells-equipment.md

 **1d8 bludgeoning.**

 You gain a ***+1 bonus*** to attack and damage rolls made with this magic weapon.
 On a hit, the target takes an extra ***1d4 radiant damage***.
-This weapon sheds bright light in a 30-foot radius and dim light for an additional 30 feet.
-It also disperses fog out to a radius of 30 feet.
+This weapon sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
+It also disperses fog within a 20-foot radius.
 The fog reforms behind you as you move through it.

 ### Stonelock Pistol